 - File a Form I-131, Application for Travel Document, and pay the required fee (or request a fee waiver);

-- Check Box 1.f. in Part 2 of the form and complete section 2.a. – 2.p.;
+- Check Box 1.e. or 1.f. in Part 2 of the form and complete section 2.a. – 2.p., if applicable;

 - Write “CAM re-parole” across the top of the application;

-- Include any evidence to support re-parole, including an explanation of why you need to stay in the United States and documents supporting your explanation; and
+- Include any evidence to support re-parole, including an explanation of why you need to stay in the United States and documents supporting your explanation;

-- You depart the United States;
+- Departure from the United States;

-- USCIS decides to terminate your parole.
+- Our decision to terminate parole.

 - I-94 Website

 - USCIS fee schedule

 - Additional Information on Filing a Fee Waiver